-Saving you time is one of the most obvious benefits of hiring an accountant.
-Accountants have the ability to provide quality accounting information quickly and efficiently enough to allow you to make right business decisions at the right time.
+Well, there are obvious benefits of hiring an accountant for your small business, such as saving you time and money.
+Accountants provide quality accounting information quickly and efficiently to allow you to make the right business decisions at the right time.

 Employee hours, paid time off, sick leave, taxes, insurance, pension and dealing with those calculations, it all adds up.
 Hiring an accountant saves you money in the long run by paying a fixed amount for the services offered.
 Every pound counts.